robpike/ivy/README.md

 Ivy is an interpreter for an APL-like language.
 It is a plaything and a work in progress.

+Ivy has a custom domain.
+Do not install using github directly.
+Instead, run:
+	go get robpike.io/ivy

 Documentation at http://godoc.org/robpike.io/ivy.
 Try the demo:
 	cd demo; go run demo.go